North Thompson & Columbia Icefields Loop, Thompson Region — BC

 443 km (275 mi)

-This rewarding road trip offers access to a broad sweeping valleys, dozens of fishing lakes, ranches, breathtaking waterfalls, ancient glaciers and mountains that touch the clouds.
+The North Thompson Valley stretches from Kamloops in the south to Mount Robson in the north.
+It includes the communities of Barriere, Sun Peaks, Clearwater/Wells Gray, Blue River, and Valemount.
+This rewarding road trip offers access to broad sweeping valleys, dozens of fishing lakes, ranches, breathtaking waterfalls, ancient glaciers and mountains that touch the clouds.
 The North Thompson & Columbia Icefields Loop is more than a drive through the mountains.
 It takes you through two national parks with plenty of opportunity for wildlife viewing as you travel one of Canada’s national treasures.

-Venture off from Kamloops on BC 5 north to Sun Peaks, the second largest recreational ski area in Canada and year round resort village with ongoing events.
-Continue on to Barriere in the Lower North Thompson where you’ll find dozens of fishing lodges, set up ranch style.
+Venture off from Kamloops on BC 5 north to Sun Peaks, the second largest recreational ski area in Canada and year-round mountain playground that’s a perfect place for alpline sightseeing, hiking and biking.
+In the summer outdoor festivals and concerts take place most weekends and you won’t want to miss the Mountain Cross Cart Course.
+From Sun Peaks, continue on to Barriere in the Lower North Thompson where you’ll find dozens of fishing lodges, set up ranch style making for a perfect getaway.

 Waterfalls and Wilderness

-The largest community in the North Thompson Valley is Clearwater, considered the gateway to rugged wilderness most people imagine all of Canada to be.
-Take your time in Wells Gray Provincial Park where you can view the amazing vista of Helmcken Falls or walk behind Moul Falls, which plummets 35m into the canyon below.
+The largest community in the North Thompson Valley is Clearwater, considered the gateway to rugged wilderness.
+Take your time in Wells Gray Provincial Park where you can view the amazing vista of Helmcken Falls or walk behind Moul Falls, which plummets 35 m (115 ft) into the canyon below.
 We dare you to keep count of the number of waterfalls along the way.

 Lakes, Rivers and Mountains

 Paddle in the quiet of Murtle Lake, the largest non-motorized lake in North America.
-View bears in their natural habitat on the fringe of Canada’s only inland rainforest and go bear watching river safari style at Blue River.
+Explore the fringe of the world’s only inland rainforest.
 Ride the rapids near Valemount and hike the iconic Berg Lake Trail at Mount Robson, the highest peak in the Canadian Rockies.
 Then take to air.
 Nothing quite compares to the 360-degree view of the valley below from a helicopter.
-Heli-hike Berg Lake Trail, heli-tour the glaciers and in the winter, snowmobile in the alpine.
+Heli-hike Berg Lake Trail, heli-tour the glaciers and in the winter, snowmobile in the alpine wilderness.

 Tour the Glaciers

-Just past Valemount, take Hwy 16 east to Jasper and Jasper National Park, where you’ll be amazed by the diverse ecology and glacier laden area of the Columbia Icefields.
-Tour the glaciers year round and for four months of the year you can visit Maligne Lake, the largest natural lake in the Canadian Rockies which is home to the world-famous Spirit Island.
+Just past Valemount, take Hwy 16 east to Jasper and Jasper National Park, where you’ll be amazed by the diverse ecology and glacier-laden area of the Columbia Icefields.
+Tour the glaciers year round.
+For four months of the year, you can visit Maligne Lake, the largest natural lake in the Canadian Rockies, home to the world-famous Spirit Island.

 There’s nothing quite like seeing animals in their natural habitat.
 Moose, elk, mountain goats, mountain lions, bears, wolves, and other furry and feathered creatures live along this loop.